 In the past, unfortunately, many people have assumed that since they were using materials for good things then it was OK to violate the copyright laws.
 An example of this is the wholesale republication of large portions of Ellen G. White publications without seeking the permission of the copyright holder.
 The intention may be good, but you do need to abide by the prevailing laws.
 This holds true for most of the material you can obtain from the Center.
 We consider most materials published after about 1923 to be potentially copyright protected.
 This protection is assumed unless research is done to determine it is not protected.

 The Center does make available via our various databases quite a few materials which may possibly be copyright protected.
 However, we strive to ensure that what is available in this manner are materials not likely to be sold by the originator or the originator is deceased.
 We do not typically make available regular publications from organizations established to sell products unless we have information or explicit permission to do so.
 We are anxious to help the one holding the copyright to protect their investment of time and money.
-We are also wanting to help researchers gain access to what they need for their personal study.
+We also want to help researchers gain access to what they need for their personal study.
 We hope those obtaining copies of potentially copyright protected materials will act responsibly in this matter.

 This website is provided as a service by the Andrews University Center for Adventist Research.
 You may print, reproduce, and use the information from the Center for Adventist Research website for non-commercial use and your own personal or educational purposes.
 Any additional uses may require permission.